Monte Burney: Eruptive history

 These tephras have volumes exceeding 3 km3 for MB1 and 2.8 km3 for MB2 and are both of rhyolitic composition.
+It is possible that the MB1 eruption was actually two separate events with slightly distinct chemistries.
 The MB2 eruption may have formed the summit caldera as well as tephra deposits exceeding 5 m of thickness east of the volcano.
 It probably reached Antarctica as well, as tephra layers in the Talos ice core in East Antarctica show a tephra layer of approximately the same age and composition to MB2.
-Soil acidification from tephras of the MB2 eruption lasted for millennia after the eruption on the basis of stalagmite data, and lake and peat sediments indicate that this soil acidification caused a decay of the Nothofagus vegetation in the area of Seno Skyring.
+The MB2 tephra forms andosole soils around the Strait of Magellan.
+Soil acidification from tephras of the MB2 eruption lasted for millennia after the eruption on the basis of stalagmite data, and lake and peat sediments indicate that this soil acidification caused a decay of the Nothofagus vegetation in the area of Seno Skyring and Cerro Fox.
 Both the MB1 and MB2 eruptions may have affected the settlement patterns of prehistoric humans in the region, driving them to areas with more predictable resources.
 Vegetation changes at Lago Lynch may have also been caused by the Burney eruption but there climate change is considered to be a more likely driver.
 Fires leaving charcoal in bogs on Tierra del Fuego and a sulfate spike in an Antarctic ice core around 4,100 ± 100 years before present may have been caused by MB2.
 The MB2 ash spread in a southeasterly direction in comparison to the easterly MB1 ash.
 These ashes have also been found at Lake Arturo, the first discovery of them in the Argentine Tierra del Fuego, and in coastal sediment cores and dunes on Tierra del Fuego.
 Further findings were made at Ushuaia, Brunswick Peninsula, a number of other sites and for MB1 on the Falklands Islands about 950 km away from Monte Burney.
 Tephras from Monte Burney and other volcanoes are important for tephrostratigraphy in the region of the Andes.